comsysto/cs-args-contract/README.md

 # Motivation #

-Don't you wish you could specify some kind of a method signiture in javascript?
+Don't you wish you could specify some kind of a method signature in javascript?
 So you can make sure that the arguments you are processing are of the types you expect them to be or even are defined?

-I often caught myself checking input parameter for sanity especially on module boundaries, trying to catch this 'undefined' value before it would find its way deeper into the system and you would run into an 'undefiend is not a function' error or something like this with no idea where this wrong value have sneaked in.
+I often caught myself checking input parameter for sanity especially on module boundaries, trying to catch this 'undefined' value before it would find its way deeper into the system and you would run into an 'undefined is not a function' error or something like this with no idea where this wrong value have sneaked in.

 So I borrowed some ideas from the whole 'Programming by Contract' thing and took a little inspiration from the JsDocs